perfsonar/unibuild/README.md

 To disable this behavior for released versions of packages, add the `--release` flag to the `unibuild` invocation (e.g., `unibuild --release`).

-## Package Subdirectories

-Each package to be built as part of a repository

 ## Unibuild Commands